eflamm-of-passion/technical-test-aoe/scenarios/1-scenario-srp.md

 Your advisors suggest specializing your workforce to improve the productivity of your settlement.
 They believe that villagers should focus on specific trades rather than being jacks of all trades.

+May wisdom guide your decisions, noble ruler.

 ## Your Task

-1. Examine the current `Villager` class in your domain
+1. Examine the current [Villager](../app/src/main/java/com/overlord/villagers/Villager.java) class
 2. Reorganize your villagers into specialized roles:
    - Hunters who gather food
    - Lumberjacks who cut wood
    - Builders who construct buildings
 3. Each specialist should only perform their dedicated task
-4. Ensure that your new structure follows the Single Responsibility Principle
+4. Verify the behavior in the [VillagerTest](../app/src/test/java/com/overlord/villagers/VillagerTest.java) class

 ## Expected Outcome